Author |

 Guest

+Nighttime hits?
 Ch is a terrible condition and they hurt no matter what time of the day you get hit.
 Personally, the ones that kill me the most, are the ones that come while I am sleeping.
 Many people have had success avoiding the nighttime hits by using melatonin, which in the U.S. is available over the counter.
 The dosage varies from person to person, but most usually have success with anywhere from 6-9mg.
 Some have had luck with much lower doses as well; you may have to experiment with the dosage, in order to find the one that is best for you.
 As with any medication, check with your doctor before you start using it.
+PFNAD to all.

-IP Logged
+IP Logged |

 Bob_Johnson